A-D-E/grihf-frontend_capstone_starter_code/README.md

+### this Project is a part of Coursera Certification course.
+All content is made up and fake

 # StayHelthy: Your Premier Medical Appointment Booking Platform

 Welcome to **StayHelthy**, the innovative online platform that simplifies booking medical appointments.
 With StayHelthy, you can easily find and book appointments with a wide range of healthcare professionals, from general practitioners to specialists, all committed to providing you with the best possible care.